dollardeploy/example-go/README.md

 ## Features

-- Simple HTTP server serving static files.
+- Starts HTTP server serving static files.
 - Serves `web/index.html` at the root path (`/`).
 - Listens on port 3000 by default, configurable via the `PORT` environment variable.
 - Makefile for easy building, running, and development.